tesults/cypress-documentation/content/guides/core-concepts/cypress-app.md

 ## Command Log

-The lefthand side of the Cypress test-runner is a visual representation of your test suite.
+The lefthand side of the Cypress test runner is a visual representation of your test suite.
 Each test block is properly nested and each test, when clicked, displays every Cypress command and assertion executed within the test's block as well as any command or assertion executed in relevant `before`, `beforeEach`, `afterEach`, and `after` hooks.

-<DocsImage src="/img/guides/cypress-app/v10/command-log.png" alt="Cypress test-runner command log" width-600></DocsImage>
+<DocsImage src="/img/guides/cypress-app/v10/command-log.png" alt="Cypress test runner command log" width-600></DocsImage>

 ### Open files in your IDE